 A seam weld is a continuous weld along a joint.
 This can also be done for both corner and flat welds.

 This is often seen where pipe or tube is welded.
 Seam welding is robust and is more durable because of the amount of surface area that is joined by a weld.
 Seam welding produces an extremely durable weld because the joint is forged due to the heat and pressure applied.

 The semi-molten surfaces are pressed together by the welding pressure that creates a fusion bond, resulting in a uniformly welded structure.
 A properly welded joint formed by resistance welding can easily be stronger than the material from which it is formed.

 Stitch welding is the typically the default choice for most applications because it minimizes distortion and saves a little money, but there are times when seam welding yields a better result.

+A custom metal fabricator, like Swanton Welding, can design you project and provide the proper welds to make it a success.
 Swanton Welding is experienced with multiple types of welding techniques.
-If you have a fabrication project or need custom fabrication solutions, click on the banner for a custom quote today.
+If you have a fabrication project or need custom fabrication solutions, call us today at 419-826-4816.